LazyAGI/LazyLLM/docs/en/Advanced Topics/contribution.md

 - Create a pull request on the GitHub Pull request page
 - Modify the PR description according to the guide, so that other developers can better understand your changes.

-> **Note**:
->
+!!!
+Note

-> - The PR description should include the reason for the changes, the content of the changes, the impact of the changes, and link to related issues.
+      - The PR description should include the reason for the changes, the content of the changes, the impact of the changes, and link to related issues.
-> - Once all reviewers agree to merge the PR, we will merge it into the main branch as soon as possible.
+      - Once all reviewers agree to merge the PR, we will merge it into the main branch as soon as possible.

 #### Resolve Conflicts